pokornyv/SPEpy/siam_infile.md

 - *NE* - the energy axis contains 2^NE+1 points (caution, NE>21 can cause trouble with signed int overflow)
 - *dE* - discretization of the energy axis
-- *PrecLambda* - convergence criterium used in calculation of the static vertex Lambda
+- *PrecLambda* - convergence criterium used in calculation of the vertex Lambda
 - *PrecSigmaT* - convergence criterium used in calculation of the thermodynamic self-energy
-- *PrecN* - convergence criterium used in calculation of the final electron density
+- *PrecN* - convergence criterium used in calculation of the electron density
-- *alpha* - mixing parameter used in calculation of the thermodynamic self-energy, alpha=1 means no mixing
+- *alpha* - mixing parameter used in calculation of the thermodynamic self-energy or the Lambda vertex, alpha=1 means no mixing
-- *GFtype* - input Green function, lor - Loretzian, semi - semielliptic, sc - simple-cubic lattice
+- *GFtype* - input Green function, lor - Loretzian, semi - semielliptic,
-- *GFmethod* - method to calculate the interacting Green function, S - local GF, H - lattice GF
+sc - simple-cubic lattice, sq - square lattice
 - *calcSusc* - 0/1 switch whether calculate susceptibilities (it takes a lot of time)

 ###[IO] section